MIRIAM WOLFE SCHOLARSHIP

 15 points for a 200-word-or-less essay: How has CTA influenced who you are today?

-15 points for a 200-word-or-less essay: How do you imagine the performing arts with continue to be a part of your future?
+15 points for a 200-word-or-less essay: How do you imagine the performing arts will continue to be a part of your future?

 Total possible points = 100